SDK Troubleshooting

 -

-Skip certificate verification (quick workaround for CLI):
+Skip certificate verification (quick workaround for CLI only, not recommended for production):

 Connection Refused